-He has a Bachelor's degree in Accounting from the Commercial Institute of Lourenço Marques, Mozambique.
-He worked as executive director of the Grupo Cervejeiro Moçambicano and general director of Unidades de Calçado after Mozambique's independence, with direct responsibility in Human Resource management.
-He was Managing Director of Ormac - Organização, Máquinas e Artigos para Calçado, SA, with the additional charge of Human Resources.
+Bachelor of Accounting from the Commercial Institute of Lourenço Marques, Mozambique.
+He worked as the managing director of the Cervejeiro Moçambicano Group and general director of the Footwear Units after the independence of Mozambique, with direct responsibility for the management of Human Resources.
+Managing Director of Ormac - Organização, Máquinas e Artigos para Calçado, SA, also in charge of Human Resources.

-Since June 1988, he has been the administrative director and person in charge of human resources at Amorim Investimentos e Participações, SGPS SA.
+Since June 1988, he has been the administrative director and person in charge of human resources at Amorim Investimentos e Participações, SGPS.
+SA.